-What is couscous salad?
+What is lemony couscous salad?

 This lemony salad utilizes Israeli couscous which resembles tiny pearls of pasta and has a chewy, firm texture.
 Pearl, or Israeli couscous is located in the pasta or rice aisle of most major grocery stores.
 However, if you can’t locate it, you can substitute any small pasta such as orzo or you can use regular couscous.

-How to make lemon couscous salad?
+How to make this lemony couscous recipe?

 - Toss the salad.
 In a large bowl, toss together the couscous, vegetables and half of the dressing.
 (Note: make sure you toss the salad while the couscous is still warm so it soaks up all the flavor!)

-What goes well with lemon couscous?
 How to serve couscous salad?

-- Shrimp
+- Shrimp (grill, pan-sear roast, poach)

-What to add to couscous salad?
+What can I to add to this couscous lemon salad?

 - Cucumbers